ntvmb/debtoo-scripts/UPGRADING.md

 # Upgrading debtoo-scripts from v1.1.7 to v1.2.0
+**The legacy unstable branch of Debtoo will no longer be supported after July 31, 2022.
+Please follow this guide to upgrade to the current unstable distro.**

 This is a guide on how to upgrade debtoo-scripts from v1.1.7 to v1.2.0.
 If you're an existing Debtoo user, you'll need to know that Debtoo has undergone several changes which include the addition of multiple branches.
 Therefore, debtoo-scripts v1.1.7 will not allow you to upgrade to v1.2.0 automatically.
 ### os-release file
 First and foremost, you need to get a new os-release file for optimal support.
 These are hosted on my website, but are not linked to within the website.